Kramer Robertson

-Kramer Reid Robertson (born September 20, 1994) is an American professional baseball infielder in the St. Louis Cardinals organization.
-He has played in Major League Baseball (MLB) for the Cardinals.
-He made his MLB debut in 2022.
+Kramer Reid Robertson (born September 20, 1994) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals in 2022.
 Before his professional career, Robertson attended Louisiana State University (LSU) and played college baseball for the LSU Tigers.

 Early life

 Robertson was born in Ruston, Louisiana.
-He moved to Waco in 2000.
+He moved to Waco, Texas in 2000.
 His mother, Kim Mulkey, played college basketball for Louisiana Tech University and the United States women's national basketball team and is the head coach for LSU's women's basketball team.
 His father, Randy, played college football for Louisiana Tech.

 Amateur career

 Robertson attended Midway High School in Waco, Texas.
 He starred in baseball, football, and basketball at Midway.
 As a senior, he batted .425 with five home runs.
 After graduating, he enrolled at Louisiana State University (LSU), where he played college baseball for the LSU Tigers.

 Robertson started 30 games at second base as a freshman, but batted .200 with one home run and 20 RBIs.
 He batted .232 as a sophomore.
 In 2014 and 2015, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, where he was named a league all-star in 2014.
 During his junior year, he moved to shortstop.
 He batted .324 with two home runs, 39 RBIs, 20 doubles, and 14 stolen bases as a junior in 2016, and was named to the All-Southeastern Conference team and Collegiate Baseball's All-American team.
 The Cleveland Indians selected Robertson in the 32nd round of the 2016 MLB draft, but he did not sign, turning down a $250,000 signing bonus so that he could return to LSU for his senior year.
 As a senior, he batted .307 with eight home runs, 43 RBIs, 18 doubles, and 85 runs scored.